platformsh/platformsh-docs/src/languages/java.md

 <!---
 ## Accessing services

-To access various [services](/configuration/services.md) with PHP, see the following examples.
+To access various [services](/configuration/services.md) with Java, see the following examples.
 The individual service pages have more information on configuring each service.

 {% codetabs name="Elasticsearch", type="php", url="https://examples.docs.platform.sh/php/elasticsearch" -%}